decipher2k/NeutronShell/README.md

 Caveats:<br>
 -Some UWP apps don't show up in the taskbar<br>
 -Antivirus programs will most likely show false positives.
 That's because the shell is doing system stuff, and I can't afford a software certificate ^^
+-Has got to be started as Administrator for TrayIcons to work.<br>
+ This would break OS security!
+I'm still working at fixing this.
 <br><br>
 Changelog:<br>
 -Fixed Windows Explorer icon<br>